 2. Leverage private or other public funds to create additional housing opportunities.

 Update: The City of Pensacola has committed to create an attainable housing infill program to support homeownership.
 Municipally owned property will be made available to eligible applicants for the construction of owner-occupied housing.
-In FY 2022 to date, funding was leveraged from the state through the State Housing Initiatives Partnership (SHIP) program to assist 16 families reach the goal of homeownership.

-The city's Community Development Block Grant funds provided homebuyer and foreclosure prevention educational classes to 55 families.
-CDBG and SHIP funds assisted 16 families rehabilitate their homes, stabilizing the neighborhoods and ensuring a supply of attainable housing stock for the future.
+Last fiscal year, funding was leveraged through the State Housing Initiatives Partnership (SHIP) program, HOME Program, and ARPA program to assist 3 families reach the goal of homeownership within the City limits.
+The city's Community Development Block Grant funds provided homebuyer and foreclosure prevention educational classes to 42 families.
+ARPA and SHIP funds assisted 12 families rehabilitate their homes, stabilizing the neighborhoods and ensuring a supply of attainable housing stock for the future.

-During FY 2022, both local governments supported various low income housing tax credit applications under various RFAs issued by Florida Housing Finance Corporation (FHFC).
+Last fiscal year, both local governments supported various low income housing tax credit applications under various RFAs issued by Florida Housing Finance Corporation (FHFC).
 Under the 4%/State Apartment Incentive Loan (SAIL) program RFA to FHFC, Escambia County supported one 120 unit elderly development called Magnolia Trail and one 75 unit family development called Corry Family Housing.
-The City of Pensacola supported a 112 unit family development named Avery Place Apartments under the same RFA.
+The City of Pensacola supported a family development named Avery Place Apartments under the same RFA.
 Both the County and the City had a partnership with Escambia County Housing Finance Authority (ECHFA) to provide the required \$37,500 minimum local government funding contribution for development of these units as well as use of bond financing through ECHFA.
-Additionally, the City through its Community Redevelopment Agency supported a 102 unit elderly application named Kupfrian Manor under the 9% housing tax credit RFA through provision of a \$460,000 local government contribution.
-Unfortunately, the RFA application process is very competitive statewide and none of the four submitted applications were selected for funding.
+Additionally, the City supported an elderly application named Kupfrian Manor under the 9% housing tax credit RFA through provision of a \$460,000 local government contribution utilizing ARPA funding.
+Unfortunately, the RFA application process is very competitive statewide and none of the submitted applications were selected for funding.